 Compiling C++ projects is a frustrating task most days.
-Seemingly nonexistent errors keeping your program from successfully compiling can be annoying, especially since you know you wrote it perfectly the first time, right?
+Seemingly nonexistent errors keeping your program from successfully compiling can be annoying (especially since you know you wrote it perfectly the first time, right?).

 I'll start with a wonderful, graphical way to conceptualize the C++ compiler.
-View this page on C++ compilation to see the graphic and an explanation.
+View "The C++ compilation process" by Kurt MacMahon, an NIU professor, to see the graphic and an explanation.
 The goal of the compilation process is to take the C++ code and produce a shared library, dynamic library, or an executable file.

 Let's break down the compilation process.
 There are four major steps to compiling C++ code.
-The first step is to expand

-C++ preprocessor includes the code from all the header files, such
+C++ preprocessor includes the code from all the header files, such as

 #include <iostream>.
 Now, what does that mean?
-The previous example includes the
+The previous example includes

-computer that you want to use the
+iostream header.
+This tells the computer that you want to use the

 iostream standard library, which contains classes and functions written in the

-language.
-This header, specifically, allows you to manipulate input/output
+core language.
+This specific header allows you to manipulate input/output

 streams.
 After all this, you'll end up which a temporary file that contains the